melcoint/api_service_examples/README.md

        <li>Once the request is successful, you can run the requests in Preview or DownloadOFM workflows.</li>
  </ol>

   **NOTE:** All the DST and TXT files are available in assets folder.
-Rock.dst is used for FileWorkFlow and Surce.dst is used for UploadWorkFlow.<br />
+In the example collections, Rock.dst is used for FileWorkFlow and Surce.dst is used for UploadWorkFlow.<br />